Principle

 - it is clear from the application that the less restrictive embodiment is part of the invention and was never intended to be excluded.

-It is possible to replace incorrect information in a claim with the correct information that is present throughout the rest of the application (T108/91).
+An incorrect piece of information in a claim may be replaced by the correct information present throughout the rest of the application (T108/91).

 Case of a Non-Limiting Feature